George D. Wallace: Films

-After leaving the Navy, Wallace worked as a bartender in Hollywood, California.
+After leaving the navy, Wallace worked as a bartender in Hollywood, California.
 One night gossip columnist Jimmie Fidler was in the bar and heard Wallace singing along with the jukebox for tips.
 Fidler was impressed with Wallace's voice and introduced him to some contacts at the film studios.

 In 1952 Wallace auditioned for a character part in Radar Men from the Moon and landed the starring role of Commando Cody.
 To play Cody, Wallace's outfit consisted of a leather jacket, a silver bullet-shaped helmet, and an atomic-powered rocket pack controlled by three dials: up/down, fast/slow and on/off.
 Wallace appeared to fly in the serial by lying face-down on a long two-by-four that stuck out horizontally from a platform in front of a rear-projection screen.

 In 1991, he appeared in the TV film The Boys, followed by Minority Report in 2002.

-One of his last roles was an appearance in an episode of the CBS sitcom The King of Queens in 2003.